ppb/ppb-vector/README.md

 ### reflect(surface_normal)

-Reflect a `Vector2` based on a given surface normal.
+Compute the reflection of a `Vector2` on a surface going through the origin, described by its normal vector.

     >>> Vector2(5, 3).reflect( (-1, 0) )
     Vector2(-5.0, 3.0)